GillHapp/staking_contract_only/README.md

+These contract and there verificaiton is done on the holisky testnet cause of lack of sepolia in my wallet

 these are only for the refrence purpose cause this repo only have contract casue i do all the funciton things on remixIDE